Ancient Dooway, Cordes

 three Goddesses or three Graces.
 Now I have my own three washerwomen, three gypsies, three bathers,

-or more simply, three models, obewdient- in theory at least- to my slightest caprice.'
+or more simply, three models, obedient- in theory at least- to my slightest caprice.'